simshaun/mdi-vue/README.md

    import { MdiMenu } from '@foxandfly/mdi-vue';
    ```

-   - The safest is Option 1 but Option 2 is a bit cleaner.
+   > Option 1 is safer to use, but Option 2 is a bit cleaner.
 Make sure you utilize
-     tree shaking if using the second approach.
+     tree shaking if using the second approach or you will end up with a multi-MB bundle.

 3. Then use it somewhere. e.g.